wrg02/gcp-e2e-cicd/README.md

 This repo demostrates Kubernetes development and deployment with Skaffold and Google Cloud devops tools Google Cloud Build, Cloud Deploy, and Artifact Registry.
 The example app is based a simple Hello World Python example app and uses Kustomize overlays for manifest generation.

 ## Repository structure
+The main files/folders in this repository are:

+app/Dockerfile specifies how the application is built and packaged bootstrap/init.sh contains initial configurations bootstrap/gke-cluster-init.sh contains commands to create the k8s clusters where the application will run (targets of cloud deploy) k8s contains base and overlays files for Kustomize cloudbuid.yaml contains the pipeline build steps clouddeploy.yaml is used to create the pipeline and the deploy targets

 ## Create a repo
 This demo relies on you making git check-ins/pushes to simulate a development workflow.
 Fork this repo, or otherwise copy it into your own Github repo.